Sportscar enthusiasts will welcome back the Alpine brand and its first credible modern-era contender, the A110 coupe. Jonathan Crouch reports.

 In more recent road car terms, there's been little that's been properly Alpine-badged since the sleek GTA coupe of 1985, but in 2012, a joint venture with Caterham Cars was hatched to revive the brand.
 It was based around creating the design you see here, but Caterham pulled out of the project in 2014.
 Leaving Alpine to complete the task of bringing what has become this A110 model to market.
 Here, we take a look at the revised range.

 All A110 variants get a 1.8-litre turbocharged four cylinder engine mated to a quick-shifting 7-speed paddle-shift Getrag dual-clutch auto gearbox - there's unfortunately no manual option.
-The standard model offers 252hp, but you can also consider a pricier 'GT' and a more driver-focused 'S' model, both of which use the same engine tuned out to 300hp.
-Both gets a sports exhaust so you can hear it better and the 'S' features a Sport chassis with recalibrated anti-roll bars and 50% stiffer coil springs.
+The standard model offers 252hp, but you can also consider pricier 'GT' and more driver-focused 'S' and 'R' models, both of which use the same engine tuned out to 300hp.
+These top versions get a sports exhaust so you can hear it better and the 'S' and more lightweight 'R' feature a Sport chassis with recalibrated anti-roll bars and 50% stiffer coil springs.